 - VACATION RENTAL: I use this site for finding the perfect vacation rental for an unforgettable getaway.

-- TRAVEL INSURANCE: Never go on a trip without travel insurance!
-World Nomads is great for most trips, but if you are a remote worker and/or traveling regularly SafetyWing has an awesome monthly subscription for digital nomad insurance (I currently use SafetyWing).
+- TRAVEL INSURANCE: Never go on a trip without travel insurance.
+If you are a remote worker and/or traveling regularly SafetyWing has an awesome monthly subscription for digital nomad insurance (I currently use SafetyWing).

 - GUIDED TOURS & EXCURSIONS: Many of the tours I recommend are hosted with Viator, which also works with local tour operators.